SURGE supports the global and regional programs below.

 The Europe and Central Asia Cities and Climate Change Program aims to support countries in Europe and Central Asia in addressing urban climate change mitigation and adaptation challenges.
 Its goal is to align the World Bank's urban operations in this region with the objectives of the Paris Agreement.

-The program began in March 2023 in partnership with Austria's Ministry of Finance.
+The program began in March 2023 in partnership with the Republic of Austria's Federal Ministry of Finance.
 It consists of two components which cover the following activities: